 This page relates to Medicare rebates paid to patients, where the patient pays you the full fee amount and then claims a rebate from Medicare.
-Please click this link for information about bulk billing and DVA rebates.
+For information about bulk bill or DVA rebates paid into a practitioner's account, please see bulk billing and DVA rebates.

 Halaxy allows you to process Medicare rebates for your patients simply by clicking a button on an invoice.
 Rebates are processed overnight without the hassle of going to a Medicare office, and without the expense of investing in an EFTPOS facility (which is more time-consuming to use than online claiming).